About Our Organization

 Get to know the members of our board

 Lisa has been fostering since March 2014 and her and her husband have two biological children.
-They are a Safe Baby home and although they usually foster newborns, they’ve cared for a variety of ages and stages.
+They are a Safe Baby home and although they usually foster newborns, they’ve cared for every ages and stage.
 Lisa is also a mentor for out-of-care caregivers and assists in the safe babies training with MCFD.
 When she’s not with her kids she loves a good horror movie.
 Lisa is passionate about supporting other foster parents/caregivers and was the first to introduce social media to the fostering community.

 Ashifa and her husband have been fostering for almost 7 years.
 She feels as though fostering is her life calling.
 She started out fostering teens, but now takes children aged 0-2.
 She loves babies!
 She has two biological daughters and cares for her former foster child who has aged out as well as his brother.
 She has also adopted a 2 year old boy.
 They also have 3 small dogs.
 Ashifa loves being outdoors, doing puzzles, as well as taking workshops that help her better understand the children and babies that come into her care.
 She loves spending quality time with her family.
 She believes that each one of us can make difference in the fostering world by supporting each other and coming together to have a strong voice for the association.
 She is passionate about making this world a better place and what better place to start than the children that will one day be our future.